 - Type this command and press the 'Enter' key to update definitions.

 If you wish to update the definitions source, you should alter the command given above.

 Note: The update sources which can be used are InternalDefinitionUpdateServer and Microsoft Malware Protection Center (MMPC).

-Automatic installation of Windows Defender definitions update:
+Automatic installation of Windows Defender updates:

 With a patch management tool like Patch Manager Plus you can install Windows Defender automatically by keeping track of the Definition Updates being released every now and then.
 It's tedious to update them frequently from the anti-virus vendors site and also consumes a lot of bandwidth.
 This patching tool has a feature called Automated Patch Deployment (APD) which has an option to install Windows Defender automatically.

 Follow the steps given below to install the Windows Defender definition updates:

 - Navigate to the Patch Manager Plus console and go to Admin -> Deployment Settings -> Automate Patch Deployment.

 - Click on Automate Task and choose the platform as Windows.

 - Give a suitable name for the APD task that you're creating using the edit option.